Trifoia/talentlms-reports/README.md

 | `courses[n].completionPercentage` | User's completion percentage between 0-100 |
 | `courses[n].completedOn` | Date when the user completed the course, if applicable |

+If there is an error generating the report, an object will be returned with an `error` property that includes error details

 # Template Notes
 ## NPM Script Commands
 Run all tests